 Peer Facilitation Program.
 Project Sequioa is an intentional mentoring program where Louisian volunteers are trained to provide help to their peers by listening and offering emotional support.

 Life Enrichment Program.
 Let us talk about the factors affecting your academic performance in our academic intervention services.
 If you are a first or second year student with a substantial percentage of failed subjects, this program aims to help you cope with your academic failure through interactive activities thus helping you manage your academic workload or studies better.
 Another is the Individual Guidance (IG) where the Guidance Counselors monitor your academic performance, provide information and conduct needed counseling in order to help you obtain better grades.

 Private Scholarship or Financial Assistance Program.
 Do not let the opportunity pass you by.
-Check the bulletin boards, GC Webpage or the iSLU Student Portal so you would not miss the announcements on Scholarship Programs.
+Check the bulletin boards, CCW Webpage or the iSLU Student Portal so you would not miss the announcements on Scholarship Programs.
 If you also happen to know someone who does not have the means to pay for their lunch and is suffering from involuntary hunger, you may refer them as a PROJECT DAILY BREAD (PDB) beneficiary.

-Guidance Center Scholarship Announcements
+Center for Counselling and Wellness Scholarship Announcements

 3RD BASEMENT, FR.
 VERBIST CHRISTIAN FORMATION CENTER (MAIN CAMPUS)